maurackelly/maurackelly.github.io/index.md

 ---
 layout: index
-title: Maura Chace
+title: Maura Chace Kelly
 ---

-# Hi, I’m Maura.

 <img src="/media/img/about/maura_chace.png" class="right">

+# Maura Chace Kelly

 I live in in Atlanta, Georgia.
-Currently I manage the innovation lab for Cox Media Group, a program for self-directed projects similar to Google 20% time.
-In the past I've been a development manager and a developer.
+I'm a developer and manager.
+In my previous role, I managed the innovation lab for Cox Media Group, a program for self-directed projects similar to Google 20% time.

 I love [Django][] and Python, JSON, clean, usable design, best practices and Macs.
 I graduated from [The University of Tennessee, Knoxville][UT], with a degree in computer science.
 I enjoy running and cooking.